Catherine McKenney is trying not to think about making history | CBC News

 "I hadn't given it much thought.
 I just was desperate.
 I couldn't have another weekend of it."

-When you speak to McKenney's friends and colleagues, "desperate" isn't exactly a word that gets used to describe the 61-year-old grandmother, ultramarathon runner, two-term councillor and Ottawa mayoral candidate.
+When you speak to McKenney's friends and colleagues, "desperate" isn't exactly a word that gets used to describe the 61-year-old grandparent, ultramarathon runner, two-term councillor and Ottawa mayoral candidate.

 Instead, they say things like "grounded," "collaborative" and "competent."
 They cite McKenney's deep understanding of municipal bureaucracy, a result of several years spent in the deputy city manager's office.

-And if some who spoke to CBC wonder whether McKenney might need to tone down their passionate advocacy in the mayor's chair (McKenney uses they/them pronouns and identifies as trans non-binary), they also laud their willingness to stand up for those beliefs while remaining realistic about what can be accomplished.
+And if some who spoke to CBC wonder whether McKenney might need to tone down their passionate advocacy in the mayor's chair (McKenney uses they/them pronouns and is trans non-binary), they also laud their willingness to stand up for those beliefs while remaining realistic about what can be accomplished.

 "They're very authentic.
 They are who they say they are," said Simone Thibault, who met McKenney three decades ago when the pair worked to get the names of murdered women and girls inscribed on a monument at Minto Park.